 where the curly bracket denotes the Wigner's 6-j symbol and $\alpha \oplus_4 1 \equiv \alpha+1 \!\! \pmod 4$. $\alpha$ and ${\rm e}\alpha$ refer to the internal and external links of the plaquette under consideration, respectively.
 An example is shown in Fig.~\ref{fig:chain} for the plaquette whose bottom-left vertex is at $(x=2a,y=0)$.

-In practical numerical calculations, a truncation on the values of the electric flux $j$ is imposed and the maximum value is labeled as $j_{\rm max}$.
+In numerical calculations, a truncation on the values of the electric flux $j$ is imposed and the maximum value is labeled as $j_{\rm max}$.
 The generic dependence of $j_{\rm max}$ on accuracy, energy, lattice size and coupling can be found in Appendix A of Ref.~\cite{Turro:2024pxu}, which has also been studied numerically~\cite{Ebner:2023ixq}.
 In the following, we will focus on the simplest truncation $j_{\rm max}=1/2$ and construct error correction codes for the SU(2) lattice gauge theory.
 We assume readers have some familiarity with the stabilizer formalism~\cite{Gottesman:1997zz}.